szabogabor91/gimlet-website/src/blog/helm-react-ui-a-react-component-to-render-ui-for-helm-charts.md

 />
 ```

+It takes

-It takes the schema as input, and a json file that helps to generate better UIs than the json schema would allow on its own.
+- the schema as input,
+- a json object that helps to generate better UIs than the json schema would allow on its own

-Besides those, you can feed in an existing Helm `values.json` and an event handler to keep track of UI changes.
+- and you can feed in an existing Helm `values.json`

+It also has an event handler to keep track of UI changes.

 See the example code [here](https://github.com/gimlet-io/helm-react-ui-test-bed/blob/main/src/app.js).

 ## The `helm-ui.json`

-Generating UIs from json schema is a practically doable task, but the schema doesn't allow the kind of fine-tuning
+Generating UIs from json schema is a practically doable task, but the schema alone doesn't allow the kind of fine-tuning
 that is needed for useful UIs.

 When I set out to implement Helm React UI I was warned on Twitter.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">json schema lacks layout information, information on how to pre-fill some fields.</p>&mdash; Tamal Saha (@tsaha) <a href="https://twitter.com/tsaha/status/1316665380442497024?ref_src=twsrc%5Etfw">October 15, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Rightly so.
-Helm schemas are large, and rendering all fields at once would be difficult to comprehend.
+Helm schemas are large, and rendering all fields at once results in UIs that are difficult to comprehend.

-Thankfully, this was handled already in the React component I use.
+Thankfully, this problem was solved already in the React component I use.
 With [react-jsonschema-form](https://react-jsonschema-form.readthedocs.io/en/latest/api-reference/uiSchema/#uischema)
 I could attach the required metadata to further customize the chart appearance.

 Furthermore, I introduced a new metadata format for Helm charts